 - About USCCB

 The Travel Ban: Up to 2003, expectations of reversing the decades-old Cuba sanctions policy were high.
 Votes in both houses clearly pointed to lifting restrictions in three areas: the sale of food and medicines, the right of U.S. citizens to travel, and the amount of financial support Cubans in this country can send to their families on the island.
 But the March 2003 sudden arrest and conviction of 75 peaceful Cuban dissidents undermined this effort.
-In recent years, Congress has focused greater attention on the travel ban.
+In spite of this, Congress has focused greater attention on the travel ban.
 The devastating hurricane season on both sides of the Cuban coasts in 2008 created a need for humanitarian help, and for Cuban Americans to travel to Cuba and send money to their relatives.
 Something needed to be done.
 Shortly after taking office President Obama lifted the restrictions for Cuban Americans to travel as well as send remittances to Cuba.
 In February 2009, Reps.
-William Delahunt and Jeff Flake introduced the Freedom to Travel to Cuba Act (H.R.
-874).
+William Delahunt and Jeff Flake introduced the Freedom to Travel to Cuba Act (H.R.874).
 In the Senate, Senators Dorgan, Enzi, Dodd and Lugar introduced similar legislation, S.428.
 Both bills call for lifting the travel restrictions to Cuba for all Americans, restoring the right of all citizens to travel freely, and fostering engagement over isolation with all countries of the hemisphere.
 The House Foreign Affairs Committee has already held a hearing regarding travel to Cuba and many of the leaders of the Committee expressed support for legislation ending the travel ban.
 The December 2009 arrest of an American citizen in Cuba may undermine these efforts.

 The Holy See, the Cuban Bishops and the USCCB have strongly denounced the Cuban crackdown on peaceful dissent and the unwarranted use of the death penalty.
 USCCB continues to stand with the Church in Cuba in defending full religious liberty and opposing governmental intrusions into and restrictions on ecclesial life.
 Such solidarity has been made concrete by visits of bishops from the United States as well as by the offering of resources to help the Church in Cuba carry out its pastoral and social work.
-Along with the Cuba bishops, USCCB believes engagement with Cuba will do more than the current policy to promote respect for human rights.
+Along with the Cuban bishops, USCCB believes engagement with Cuba will do more than the current U.S. policy of isolation to promote respect for human rights.
 USCCB's basic message over the years has emphasized: The principal effect of the U.S. embargo has been to strengthen government control and to weaken an already weak civil society; it provides the government with excuses for its own failures.
 Dollar-laden tourists and the party faithful in Cuba live well enough, but most Cubans are poor and they suffer real and constant deprivation of both food and other human needs.
 Ending the travel ban will not enrich the powerful in Cuba.
 It will provide employment opportunities for poor persons.
 The Church in Cuba is strongly opposed to the U.S. embargo, as are most political dissidents.

 USCCB is well aware of the many limitations on the freedom of the Church and other parts of civil society in Cuba, of the routine violations of human rights, and limitations on freedom of speech and assembly.
 However, many decades of U.S. imposed isolation have not had any discernible impact on the current regime.
 Indeed, change, although slow, is taking place as the Cuban government opens itself up to relations with the rest of the world.
 As was the case before the fall of the Berlin Wall, engagement and cultural exchange can be agents of change, not isolation.
 In addition, ending the U.S. imposed travel ban will exert indirect pressure on the Cuban government to be more open as it will no longer be able to blame this aspect of the embargo for the economic challenges facing Cuba.

-USCCB urges Congress to support the H.R.
-874, Freedom to Travel to Cuba Act, which would end the travel limitations on visits to Cuba by all Americans.
-We also support an eventual end to an economic embargo that is morally unacceptable and politically counterproductive.
+USCCB urges Congress to support the H.R.874 and S.428, The Freedom to Travel to Cuba Act, which would end the travel limitations on visits to Cuba by all Americans.
+USCCB also supports an eventual end to an economic embargo that is morally unacceptable and politically counterproductive.
 The goals of improving the lot of the Cuban people and encouraging the democratization of the governance of Cuba are best accomplished through greater, rather than less, contact between the Cuban and American people.

 By accepting this message, you will be leaving the website of the